josecostamc/OML_bank_project/README.md

 <h2 id="api">API</h2>

-With FastAPI was created an API that allows you to make predictions using the @champion model available in MLflow.
-The API loads the model from MLflow and exposes an endpoint to interact with it for making predictions, one endpoint to get the parameters of the model and other to get the model metrics.
+Using FastAPI framework was created an API that allows to make predictions using the @champion model available in MLflow.
+The API loads the model from the MLflow server and exposes three endpoints, one to make predictions based on a given input, one to get the parameters of the model and another one to get the model metrics.

 If you want to use this API you can either build your own or use the lastest version of the package available in this repository.
 It is important to note that, in order to make predicitons the MLflow server should be running.